-I was taking part in The Recipe Hunters monthly Challenge and this month’s challenge is the letter E and you can choose your option from a list….Me… I chose Espresso as that was easy I already had the recipes.
+I was taking part in an online monthly challenge and this month’s challenge is the letter E and you can choose your option from a list….Me… I chose Espresso as that was easy I already had the recipes.
 One intrigued me so I went back to the said list and it was Elephants Ears?
 Somewhere at the back of my mind, it rang a bell…Ding Dong!

 … The corms or roots are also to be found on every market stall it’s Taro.
 Silly me!

 As it is in most other Asian countries, taro is also a popular flavour for ice cream in Thailand.
 Like with many plain or ugly fruits they make something quite delicious.

 Most Thai sweets & puddings do not include wheat flour, which makes these desserts gluten-free and suitable for those who are gluten-intolerant.